jimfinnis/jcf12/content/teaching/CS123/examples/_index.md

 {{</important>}}

 ## The pages
 Now, the pages themselves.
-The first few describe objects, classes and references.
-Later pages (yet to be written) will show examples of real code which link objects together in interesting ways.
+The **first four pages** describe objects, classes and references.
+The other pages show examples of real code which link objects together in interesting ways.
 We'll let you know when those pages become available.